Portway Family Practice

 Portway Family Practice would like to say a big thank you for your continued patience and support during what has been and what continues to be a very difficult time for all.

-We are pleased to be able to restart some elements of planned care – things like cervical screening appointments and clinics for those patients with long-term health conditions such as diabetes (booked appointments only) that has been closed to the public since the start of the pandemic.
+We are continuing to offer elements of planned care – things like cervical screening appointments and clinics for those patients with long-term health conditions such as diabetes (booked appointments only) that has been closed to the public since the start of the pandemic.

 To be able to do this, whilst following the local and national guidance to keep you and our team safe, there will still be times when, if you need to be seen face to face, you will be asked to attend the practice on a set day and time to limit the footfall at the practice.
 We are also asking our patients to attend the practice wearing a face covering and come alone wherever possible.